Joshuadumas2/Dumas-Joshua-WOH-3931/001_introduction.md

 ---
 # Introduction

-I am testing this website.

-The following is sample text to show the capabilities of presenting text with various formatting (such as bold), different languages, adding footnotes, and images.[^1]

 {% assign media = site.media_metadata | where_exp: "item", "item.name == 'Amerianhomefrontplane'" %}
 {% include media.html pages=media %}